oegea/adp/README.md

 ### Handshake between the UPDATE CLIENT and UPDATE AUTHORITY

-Handshake between the UPDATE CLIENT and UPDATE AUTHORITY
+The handshake between the UPDATE CLIENT and UPDATE AUTHORITY is intended to ensure

 ### Overall Process Overview